truthcoin/www.truthcoin.info/_posts/2015-08-04-pow-cheapest.md

 While it is true that, by the time [3] rolls around, it would be too late to "work" toward the current MR, it is also true that [3] *would also* be the *perfect* time to start working toward some **future** MR. The fact that the MR and MC [take place at different times](http://en.wikipedia.org/wiki/Present_value) is irrelevant.
 They already do with Bitcoin.

 ( Did you know that Bitcoin's PoW reward is unspendable for 100 blocks?
 This is because, if orphaned, these coins vanish completely.
-Also, the miners are most-able to doublespend, so it's wise to keep an eye on any coins they definitely-own. )
+Also, the miners are most-able to doublespend, so it's wise to keep an eye on any coins that they definitely-own. )

 #### Randomness